flairNLP/fundus/docs/1_getting_started.md

 Now to crawl articles make use of the `crawl()` method of the initialized crawler class.
 Calling this will return an `Iterator` over articles.

-As an example let us crawl one news article from all publishers based in the US.
+Crawling one news article from all publishers based in the US works like this:

 ````python
 from fundus import PublisherCollection, Crawler